Amzani/apidesk-sdk-test-def/docs/models/components/listcompaniesresponsevalue.md

 # ListCompaniesResponseValue

-The value assigned to a custom field for a company, represented as a string.
-This allows for storing specific data that is unique to the company's needs and not covered by standard fields.
-It is optional and may be empty if no value is set.
+This property holds the specific value assigned to a custom field for a company within the CRM system.
+The format of this value can vary, including text, numbers, or dates, depending on the type of data the custom field is designed to capture.
+It allows for the storage of unique information that is not covered by the standard fields, providing flexibility in data management.

 ## Supported Types